-NIS Year Name of Discharge Weight on the Core File to Use for Creating Nationwide Estimates Name of Discharge Weight on the 10% Subsample File to Use for Creating Nationwide Estimates 2001-2002 DISCWT for all analyses.
+NIS Year Name of Discharge Weight on the Core File to Use for Creating Nationwide Estimates Name of Discharge Weight on the 10% Subsample File to Use for Creating Nationwide Estimates 2001-2003 DISCWT for all analyses.
 DISCWT10 for all analyses.
 2000 DISCWT to create nationwide estimates for all analyses except those that involve total charges.
+DISCWT10 to create nationwide estimates for all analyses except those that involve total charges.
 DISCWTCHARGE to create nationwide estimates of total charges.
-DISCWT10 to create nationwide estimates for all analyses except those that involve total charges.
 DISCWTCHARGE10 to create nationwide estimates of total charges.
 1998-1999 DISCWT for all analyses.
 DISCWT10 for all analyses.
 1988-1997 DISCWT_U for all analyses.
 D10CWT_U for all analyses.